 Whether due to flagging testosterone levels or the normal effects of age, many men experience an increase in body fat percentage as they age.
 Here again, probiotics may be able to help.
 One study of more than 200 participants found that supplementing with Lactobacillus gasseri led to an 8.5 percent loss in belly fat in just three months–and significantly, the fat returned in just a month after the study participants stopped taking the probiotic supplement.

-12. Probiotics can alleviate the symptoms of IBS.
+12. Probiotics can help with symptoms of IBS.

 While irritable bowel syndrome more commonly affects women than men, there is some evidence that this is due to diagnostic criteria.
 In any case, for the eight to 15 million men who face IBS in the United States each year, any relief is welcome–and probiotics can offer some.
 Randomized, double-blind studies have demonstrated that the beneficial bacteria in probiotic supplements can reduce symptoms of IBS such as constipation, diarrhea, gas, bloating and abdominal pain.

-13. Probiotics can help control blood sugar levels and ward off diabetes.
+13. Probiotics can help stabilize blood sugar levels and ward off diabetes.

 Diabetes affects more men than women in this country, making blood sugar control of utmost importance for all men.
 Whether a man is currently experiencing type 2 diabetes or is simply at risk for the disease, evidence suggests that regular probiotic supplements can help keep blood sugar levels within a normal range.